June 15, 2024: Welcome Luana!

 Project work at the intersection of psychometrics and machine learning.

-Together with Carolin Strobl (University of Zurich) and Marie-Ann Sengwald (Leibniz Institute for Educational Trajectories, Bamberg, Germany), we are working on an integration of effect size measures for differential item and step functioning in rating data into a machine learning method.
-We were very happy to welcome both collaborators in Basel this week to discuss the research project and future work!
+Together with Carolin Strobl (University of Zurich) and Marie-Ann Sengwald (Leibniz Institute for Educational Trajectories, Bamberg, Germany), we are working on integrating an effect size measures for differential item/ step functioning into a machine learning method.
+We were happy to welcome both collaborators in Basel to discuss the research project and future work!

 March 25-26, 2024: SDS at the Applied Machine Learning Days at EPFL Lausanne